SaltyScriptScrap/mssqlserver2022-rocky9-selinux/README.md

 # 8. Install SQL Server Full-Text Search on Linux
 (optional - for advanced search text in query, available on Express Edition with Advanced Service an above.)

+*add the repo, if you have already add the repo no.2 above, you don't need to run this again, just go to download and install below*
 ```
-# if you have add the repo no.2 above, you don't need to run this again:
 sudo curl https://packages.microsoft.com/config/rhel/9/prod.repo | sudo tee /etc/yum.repos.d/mssql-release.repo
 ```
+download and install:
 ```
 sudo yum install -y mssql-server-fts
 ```